brianhuynh2021/Use_API_to_clone_and_analyst_stock/README.md

 ## Additional Notes:

 You have 7 days to complete this assignment and submit your solution.

-please run these before you run docker
+## Before to call thea API please follow steps

+- If you wanna run project as local without docker running please do this
     - python manage.py makemigrations
     - python manage.py migrates
     - python manage.py runserver
+- If you use docker just run
+    - doceker compose up -d --build
+    - docker compose up

+Thank you